hrishi508/Web-Development-Projects/README.md

 4. '/' means the root.
 This is something to use when your site is published.
 When viewing your site locally do not use it.
 Ex: Use 'images/a.png' instead of '/images/a.png' locally
 5. Note that 100% == 16px == 1em.
 Using 'px' is not dynamic but '%' and em 'are'
 6. Note that '==' and '===' are different as '==' does not check the data type while comparing.
 For Ex: 1 == "1" would return true but 1 === "1" would return false.
 7. innerHTML and textContent are different as the innerHTML gives you all of the content inside the tag whereas the textContent gives you only the text inside the tag.
 Ex: <h1><strong> Hello </strong></h1>, innerHTML of h1 would give you "<strong> Hello </strong>" whereas textContent of h1 would give you "Hello"
+8. Use the classList - add, remo

 ## Good Practices